-Oil from the palm fruit has many commercial uses ranging from edible vegetable oils and personal care products to biofuel and more.
+Palm oil, which is extracted from palm oil trees, has many commercial uses ranging from edible vegetable oils and personal care products to biofuel and more.
 Because western Africa offers the best conditions for the oil palm to flourish, for a long time that's where the majority of palm oil was produced.
 Consequently, it plays a key role in many staple dishes in the region.

 Palm Oil Sources

 Today, oil palm is also grown throughout Asia and in some parts of North America and South America — in areas that, like Western Africa, get a ton of rain.
 In fact, 85% of palm oil today is grown and produced in Indonesia and Malaysia.

 The demand for oil palm end-products has increased rapidly in recent decades, establishing its as a ubiquitous ingredient in 40-50% of household products.
 In fact, it can be found in everything from baked goods and ice cream to cosmetics, cleaning detergents, air fresheners and toothpaste.